udon2/udon2.github.io/basic_usage.markdown

 ## Checking projectivity
 New in 0.1b3
 {: .label .label-green .mb-0 .ml-0 .mt-0}
-An arc in a dependency tree is called projective if there is a path from the head to every word between the head and the dependent.
+An arc of a dependency tree is called projective if there is a path from the head to every word between the head and the dependent.
 If all arcs are projective, then the whole dependency tree is called projective.
 For instance, trees, prented in the section about visualization are projective and the tree presented below is non-projective.

 ![An example of a non-projective dependency tree](/assets/images/non_projective_example.png) Now it is possible to check whether a subtree induced by a `Node n` is projective simply by calling `n.is_projective()`.